koreader/koreader/doc/Unit tests.md

 Then you can set up the environment variables with `./kodev activate`.

 If all went well, you'll now be able to run `./kodev test front` (for the frontend) or `./kodev test base` (for koreader-base).

+You can run individual tests using `./kodev test front testname_spec.lua`.